ascherer/cwebbin/ctwill.md

 # DESCRIPTION

-The **ctwill** program converts a CWEB source document into a TeX file that may be formatted and printed in the usual way.
+The **ctwill** program converts a CWEB source document into a TeX\ file that may be formatted and printed in the usual way.
 It takes appropriate care of typographic details like page layout and the use of indentation, _italics_, **boldface**, etc., and it supplies extensive cross-index information that it gathers automatically.

-CWEB allows you to prepare a single document containing all the information that is needed both to produce a compilable C program and to produce a well-formatted document describing the program in as much detail as the writer may desire.
-The user of CWEB ought to be familiar with TeX as well as C.
+CWEB allows you to prepare a single document containing all the information that is needed both to produce a compilable C/C++\ program and to produce a well-formatted document describing the program in as much detail as the writer may desire.
+The user of CWEB ought to be familiar with TeX as well as C/C++\.

+# USAGE

 The command line should have one, two, or three names on it.
 The first is taken as the CWEB input file (and **.w** is added if there is no extension).